-I’ve included separate section for steak and also for the different cuts of meat you’ll find in Spain.
 In the UK, we tend to turn our noses up at offal.
 Not here, where even the humblest cut (think pig’s trotters, oxtail, beef cheeks) can be transformed into something delicious.
-See the section on casquería below
+Jump down to the section on casquería (offal) here.

 - Angus Black or Black Angus: beef from an Aberdeen Angus, a famous Scottish breed, well known in Spain.